The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

 After the foam had been cut to create cavities for each bone fragment, the styrofoam stack was flipped upside down to properly attach the bottom piece of the structure.
 One of the single strips of styrofoam previously set aside was used for the bottom piece.
 When specimens were heavier, we added additional layers to the bottom and top to prevent the bone fragments from falling out of the packaging during transport and scanning.
 In some cases, especially when packaging smaller fragments, we cut out the cavities prior to gluing so that we could apply glue near to the edges that were cut to ensure that fragments would not escape the cavity and slip in between the layers of foam.

-Having securely glued the base to the bottom of the package, the stack was flipped right side up and the first specimen cavity (i.e. the "head") was placed to the left side to remain consistent with the format in the \emph{.csv} file.
+Having securely glued the base to the bottom of the package, the stack was flipped right side up and the first specimen cavity (i.e. the ``head'') was placed to the left side to remain consistent with the format in the \emph{.csv} file.
 We placed individual bone fragments into their corresponding cavities in the same orientation in which they were outlined.
 Care was taken to place the specimens so they were not likely to move around in transit.
 As needed, the excess pieces of foam taken from the outline cuttings were used to fill in any gaps between the edge of the cavity and each fragment.
 This was to prevent unintentional damage related to movement in the cavity and to ensure alignment of the fragments along the z-axis.

 Once satisfied with the placement of the bones inside the package and their relative inability to move around in transit, the final foam strip was secured to the top of the package.
 Care was taken not to get glue on the fragments.
-After constructing the packet, we wrapped a strip of painter’s tape around the entire shorter circumference at the head of the packet then labeled the tape with the packet number (see \hyperref[fig: tape]{Figure} \ref{fig: tape}) and the word "head" so that the CT technicians we worked with knew how to place the packet on the scanning bed and what number to use in the filenames for the output data.
-Additional strips were added to any section of the packet for added protection especially in areas that seemed unstable or likely to come apart, such as in between two larger bones or in the middle of long bones that were at risk of breaking (see \hyperref[fig: process]{Figure} \ref{fig: process}\hyperref[fig: process]{D}).
-The completed packets were ready to go to the scanning facility (see \hyperref[fig: ready]{Figure} \ref{fig: ready}).
+After constructing the packet, we wrapped a strip of painter’s tape around the entire shorter circumference at the head of the packet then labeled the tape with the packet number (see \hyperref[fig: tape]{Figure} \ref{fig: tape}) and the word ``head'' so that the CT technicians we worked with knew how to place the packet on the scanning bed and what number to use in the filenames for the output data.
+Additional strips were added to any section of the packet where extra protection seemed necessary, such as in between two larger fragments or in the middle of long fragments that were at risk of breaking.
+The completed packets were then ready to go to the scanning facility (see \hyperref[fig: ready]{Figure} \ref{fig: ready}).

-\subsection{Scanning}
+\subsubsection{Scanning}

-We brought a total of $2,474$ bones fragments in $331$ packets to the Center for Magnetic Resonance Research at the University of Minnesota.
+We brought a total of $2,474$ bones fragments in $329$ packets to the \href{https://www.cmrr.umn.edu}{Center for Magnetic Resonance Research at the University of Minnesota}.
 Each packet was scanned individually.
 Each scan takes a couple minutes including the time it takes to lay the packet on the scan bed, adjust the field of view, and take the scan.
 Once all scans were completed the data were exported as DICOM files.